tommy2234/sehttpd/README.md

 ## Build from Source

-At the moment, `seHTTPd` supports Linux based systems with epoll system call.
+At the moment, `seHTTPd` supports Linux based systems with io_uring system call.
 Building `seHTTPd` is straightforward.
 ```shell
 $ make